 Organisations should ensure there are trained personnel responsible for each area of the site where Better Cotton is received, stored, handled, processed and sold.
 This ensures that the CoC Standard is implemented consistently across all of the various control points within a site.
 Identifying the key personnel responsible for various stages of the CoC also ensures accountability for any lapses, errors or breakdowns in the Chain of Custody.
+This includes sites that are leased/are not owned by the trading entity.

 A critical control point is any stage within an organisation's operations where the CoC could be broken.
-For example, it is a point or situation where conventional cotton could enter, blend, or be substituted with physical Better Cotton, or where identification of physical Better Cotton could be lost.
+For example, it is a point or situation where conventional cotton could be substituted with physical Better Cotton, or where identification of physical Better Cotton could be lost.